 Due to the need for rapid response to a disaster event, all personnel must have necessary personal clothing, equipment, and supplies readily available for immediate mobilization.
-Each team member should also pack two weeks of personal prescription medications, over-the-counter medications commonly used for medications, over-the-counter medications eye wear.
-The following colds, allergies, etc. and extra prescription eye wear.
-The following list is the suggested minimum requirements to promote individual sufficiency during mission operations:
+Each team member should also pack two weeks of personal prescription member should also pack two weeks of personal prescription or colds, allergies, etc. and extra prescription eye wear.
+The following sufficiency during mission operations: